Provided by the Annenberg Center for Health Sciences at Eisenhower

 The Annenberg Center for Health Sciences at Eisenhower is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 The Annenberg Center for Health Sciences at Eisenhower designates this enduring material for a maximum of 1.00 AMA PRA Category 1 CreditTM .
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Disclosure of Unlabeled Use

-The faculty for this activity has disclosed that there will be discussion about the use of products for non-FDA approved indications.
+The faculty for this activity has disclosed that there will be no discussion about the use of products for non-FDA approved applications.

 The ideas and opinions presented in this educational activity are those of the faculty and do not necessarily reflect the views of the Annenberg Center and/or its agents.
 As in all educational activities, we encourage practitioners to use their own judgment in treating and addressing the needs of each individual patient, taking into account that patient’s unique clinical situation.
 The Annenberg Center disclaims all liability and cannot be held responsible for any problems that may arise from participating in this activity or following treatment recommendations presented.

 This activity is an online enduring material.
 Successful completion is achieved by reading and/or viewing the material, reflecting on its implications for your practice, and completing the assessment component.

 Please note: The content of this activity is housed on the website of our educational partner, Annenberg Center for Health Sciences at Eisenhower, and requires you to leave myCME and register on the Annenberg website.